 This microcredential focuses on supporting learners in setting and reaching positive goals.
 To be successful in school and life, students need a combination of cognitive skills and social and emotional learning skills, including the ability to set and reach positive personal goals.

 To earn this microcredential you will submit two types of evidence from the list below demonstrating your support of learners in setting and reaching positive goals.
 You will also submit a short reflection.

 You will be charged $25 by the badge provider.
 You'll be charged at the point you submit your badge for final review.

 Educators who hold this microcredential need to be proficient in the following areas:

 Time Management Skills

+Goal setting can engage the reluctant learner by providing a method to inspire and motivate the student to achieve at higher levels in order to reach goals that reflect the values and personality of the individual.
 Goal setting involves more than listing a set of dreams or personal wishes.
 Goal setting requires evaluation, reflection and a systematic approach.

 SMART Goals: SMART Goals: are Specific, Measurable, Achievable, Relevant and Time Bound.

 Time Management Skills: The process of planning and exercising conscious control of time spent on specific activities, especially to increase effectiveness, efficiency or productivity.

 Visualization: involves envisioning each of the actions necessary to achieve the outcome or goal.